REASON AND VALUES EXEMPLIFIED IN GENDER

 this seemingly binary system.
 Embryos can have an extra sex chromosome, as seen

-in Klinefelter
+in Klinefelter syndrome,

-syndrome, which is characterized by XXY karyotype.
-Embryos can
+which is characterized by XXY karyotype.
+Embryos can also be devoid of a sex

-also be devoid of a sex chromosome, as observed in Turner’s syndrome, which is
+chromosome, as observed in Turner’s syndrome, which is characterized by an XO

-characterized by an XO karyotype.
-These variations can impact fertility and
+karyotype.
+These variations can impact fertility and expression of secondary

-present results in primary sex determination, or the
+primary sex determination, or the

 development of gonads.